Raw vs Jpeg: 9 Irresistible Reasons To Shoot in Raw

 Raw + JPEG

-But what if you don’t have the editing software to edit your raw files right now?
+But what if you don’t have the editing software or the skills to edit your raw files right now?
 Maybe it’s not the right time yet to invest in a program like Lightroom?
 Or you don’t know the first thing about editing?

-It doesn’t always have to be raw vs JPEG.
+It doesn’t have to be raw vs JPEG.
 How about raw + JPEG?

 If you don’t have the editing software yet or you lack the skills right now you can set your camera in the raw + JPEG option.
 It will create a raw and JPEG file of the same image.
 You have the JPEGs for now and save the raws for later.
 For the time when you do have the right editing software and know how to use it.